noreenwu/algm/p3/explanation_3.md

 the integer construction in O(N) time will result in a final running time of O(N log N) + O(N) which is still O(N log N), since O(N log N) dominates the expression.

+## Space Complexity

+Merge sort requires an additional O(N) array, as the values are copied into subarrays which are then merged back together.